matsjoyce/shyphe/README.md

  - **Can I make springs and joins and stuff?**

      No, shyphe is an impulse based physics engine.
-For a constraint-based physics engine see [Chipmunk] or [Box2D]
+For a constraint-based physics engine see [Chipmunk](https://chipmunk-physics.net/) or [Box2D](http://box2d.org/).

  - **What is shyphe bad at?**